derLesh/SourceCraft-Reborn/README.md

 ## Installation

-If you just wanna use the programm, download the repo and launch the .jar file.
+If you just wanna use the programm, download the programm here: [SourceCraft-Reborn-Legacy](https://github.com/derLesh/SourceCraft-Reborn/releases/tag/v2.12)

 If you want to contribute, create a fork of this project and publish it as an Pull request